-Most Homeowner's policies provide all-risk coverage for buildings and named peril coverage for personal property.
-Renter's policies may be written on either a named peril or all-risk basis.
+Most homeowner’s policies cover all-risk buildings and named peril personal property.
+Renter’s insurance policies can be written on a named peril or all-risk basis.

 Actual Cash Value vs. Replacement Cost Coverage

-In an insurance policy, actual cash value coverage means that the insurer will pay to repair or replace covered property for an amount up to today's price to replace the item less depreciation - the amount that the item's value is reduced because of its age or condition when the loss occurs.
+Actual cash value coverage in an insurance policy means that the insurer will pay to repair or replace covered property for an amount up to today’s price to replace the item less depreciation – the amount by which the item’s value is reduced due to its age or condition at the time of the loss.